"

 Writing short answer questions:

-Short answer questions are also referred to as “fill in the blank” and “completion” questions.
+Short answer questions are also referred to as “fill-in-the-blank” and “completion” questions.
 They require the learner to supply a single word or short phrase to complete the sentence.

 Writing Essay Questions: